On the Projects Dashboard, find your project tile and click “Add Scenario“.

 For each wind direction, you are required to select an upwind terrain (aka roughness).
 If you are unsure of which terrain type to choose, we recommend using a tool such as Google Maps to identify the terrain type adjacent to the site for each direction.
 For further guidance, check out: Wind Directions and Terrain Considerations (AI)

-This option will only appear if you have requested the complimentary Thermal Comfort analysis at the scenario creation stage.
+This option will only appear if you have requested the complementary Thermal Comfort analysis at the scenario creation stage.

 The SPMV* Parameters include Seasons, Time of Day, Clothing Profile and Activity.

-These options will only appear if you have requested the complimentary Thermal Comfort analysis and their corresponding metrics at the scenario creation stage.
+These options will only appear if you have requested the complementary Thermal Comfort analysis and their corresponding metrics at the scenario creation stage.

 These Parameters include Seasons and Time of Day.
 All can be customized, copied from other parameters, or you can choose the default options.